titumozammel/human-energy-enablement/README.md

 > **REMOVE → REDUCE → REPLACE → RE-ENGINEER → RETAIN**

-HEEn addresses a different question.
+HEEn addresses a different question:

 > **For the work that remains, are people enabled to apply their Human Energy and capability effectively?**